RADAR-base/radar-data-dashboard-backend/README.md

 1. Set a `SENTRY_DSN` environment variable that points to the desired Sentry DSN.
 2. (Optional) Set the `SENTRY_LOG_LEVEL` environment variable to control the minimum log level of events sent to Sentry.
    The default log level for Sentry is `WARN`.
 Possible values are `TRACE`, `DEBUG`, `INFO`, `WARN`, and `ERROR`.

+To enable OpenTelemetry tracing with Sentry:

+1. Set a `OPEN_TELEMETRY_ENABLED` environment variable to "true".
+2. Set a `SENTRY_AUTO_INIT` environment variable to "false" to prevent automatic Sentry initialization.